reergymerej/lets-get-m/CRUD/blog-2.md

 }
 ```

 What if we want to [completely replace the fields](http://docs.mongodb.org/manual/reference/method/db.collection.update/#replace-a-document-entirely) in the document, though?
 Who wants rootbeer with cookies?
-Let's change it to a milk document.
+Let's make it more complimentary to the other documents in the collection.

 ```js
 db.stomach.update(